atrosekta/rust-electrical-wiki/content/gettingstarted.md

 located in different rooms/areas for each system and section of a base.
 These 2 concepts exist on the extreme ends of a spectrum.
 The best circuit does not need to be one or the other, it can be located anywhere in between.

 There are several variables including the server, wipe length, group size, the base, server limits and electrical experience that will influence the solution that works for your situation.
 This is not a 1 size fits all.
-The best circuit is the one that does the job you need in the time you need it.
+The best circuit is the one that does the job you need it to do when you need it to do it.

 First we will talk about the physical placement then we will get into the electrical circuit(s).
+# Locations

 When talking about centralizing or decentralizing the physical location of components, it should be understood that we are NOT talking about the